Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Deep Similarity Inspector

-Using different CSMs, we construct a set of key methods of our framework that can be used to examine networks. \begin{itemize}[noitemsep] \item \textbf{Visualization of CSMs} - a qualitative method for graphical inspection of how the similarity perception and hierarchy look.
-While SCSMs are constant in time, both the NCSMs and CCSMs measured after different training steps.
-It can be used to visualize how the perception changes with time and how is developed from the beginning of the training to its end.
-In the main paper, we present some chosen matrices (measured after epochs 5 and 200), however the matrices for all epochs can be used to create a full animation of the similarity development during training. \item \textbf{Similarity Alignment Index (SAI) Curves} - Similarity Alignment Index (SAI) measures to what degree 2 Class Similarity Matrices are similar, thus how two different similarity perceptions are aligned.
+\textbf{Similarity Alignment Index (SAI) Curves} measure to what degree 2 Class Similarity Matrices are similar, thus how two different similarity perceptions are aligned.
 Let \( \mathbf{CSM}_1 \) and \( \mathbf{CSM}_2 \) be 2 matrices of size \( N \times N \).
 The first step is to exclude the diagonal elements from both matrices: $\mathbf{CSM}_1' = \mathbf{CSM}_1 - \text{diag}(\mathbf{CSM}_1), \mathbf{CSM}_2' = \mathbf{CSM}_2 - \text{diag}(\mathbf{CSM}_2)$.
 The second step is to Normalize the remaining elements of both matrices to the range \(\langle0, 1\rangle\).
 After applying these modifications, the two matrices can be compared with a chosen similarity measure to obtain $\mathbf{SAI}(\mathbf{CSM}_1, \mathbf{CSM}_2)$.
 We chose Cosine Similarity due to its frequent usage for high-dimensional data.
 We name the plots of SAI as a function of a number of epoch as \textbf{Similarity Alignment Index (SAI) Curves}.
 They allow to observe how the similarity perception of a given network changes during training.
 Possible variants below: \begin{itemize} \item \textbf{SAI(NCSM, SCSM)} - measures the alignment between the direct similarity perception of a network with the semantic similarity, indicating if its understanding of relationships aligns with semantic reasoning.
-Due to an expected dense structure of Network- and WordNet CSM variants, we also use Structural Similarity Index (SSIM) \cite{bib:wang2004image} to model human visual comparison.
-Cosine similarity and SSIM are better matched to asses visual quality than distance measures (Mean Absolute/Squared Error) \cite{bib:wang2009mean}, but we provide their results in App. \ref{appendix_mini}.
 Low \textbf{SAI(NCSM, SCSM)} values suggest that a network's perception does not align with semantics.
 Its high values imply they are well aligned.
-Changes in SAI indicate whether a network's perception converge with semantic similarity during learning or diverge from it, suggesting the use of more machine-like reasoning for categorization; \item \textbf{SAI(NCSM, CCSM)} - evaluates how well a network’s similarity perception aligns with mistake patterns to determine whether the errors stem from perceived similarity (more predictable errors); \item \textbf{SAI(CCSM, SCSM)} - measures how closely the mistake patterns align with semantic similarity, indicating whether its errors make sense semantically (more reasonable errors). \end{itemize}
+Changes in SAI indicate whether a network's perception converge with semantic similarity during learning or diverge from it, suggesting the use of more machine-like reasoning for categorization; \item \textbf{SAI(NCSM, CCSM)} - evaluates how well network’s similarity perception aligns with its mistakes to determine whether the errors stem from perceived similarity (more predictable errors), thus model-centric error severity; \item \textbf{SAI(CCSM, SCSM)} - measures how closely the mistake patterns align with semantic similarity, indicating whether its errors make sense semantically (more reasonable errors), thus semantic error severity. \end{itemize}